bonusking007/aba-public-alt/README.md

 local function tpAndVerify(cf)
 	if not tpToCF(cf) then return false end task.delay(watchdogTime, function()
-		if gui and gui.Parent and not selectingTeam and (loopAlt or loopMain) and not isNearCF(cf,tpDistLimit) and not timerTpDone and not roundPaused then tpToCF(cf)
+		if gui and gui.Parent and not selectingTeam and (loopAlt or loopMain or loopGuard) and not isNearCF(cf,tpDistLimit) and not timerTpDone and not roundPaused then tpToCF(cf)
 		end